 Appellate Litigation Graduate Teaching Fellowships

-The Appellate Litigation Program offers two graduate fellowships for LL.M. candidates interested in training as appellate advocates in the federal and D.C. courts.
-In addition to arguing at least two cases in the federal courts of appeals, the fellows work with students on cases pending in the D.C. courts, the federal courts of appeals, and the United States Supreme Court.
+The Appellate Litigation Program offers a two-year graduate fellowship for candidates interested in earning an LL.M. and training as appellate advocates in the federal and D.C. courts.
+The Appellate Litigation Program accepts appointments to represent indigent clients in a broad range of cases, including habeas, constitutional tort, immigration, and administrative law cases, and fellows work on all aspects of the cases.
+In addition to arguing at least one case in a federal courts of appeals, the fellows work with students and the Director on cases pending in the federal courts of appeals, the United States Supreme Court, the D.C. courts, and the Board of Immigration Appeals.
 The fellows supervise student written work and oral advocacy preparation in order to enhance the student learning process and to develop the fellows' own skills as clinicians and litigators.

-There are two Appellate Litigation Fellowships, with one starting each year.
-The next fellowship that will become available is set to begin in the summer of 2013.
-We will accept applications for the next available fellowship between September 1 and December 3, 2012.
+The next available fellowship will begin in the summer of 2018.
+We will accept applications for that fellowship between September 1, 2017 and December 1, 2017.

-There is no formal application for the fellowship.
-Rather, interested persons should apply by writing to Professor Steven H. Goldblatt, Director, Appellate Litigation Program, Georgetown University Law Center, 111 F Street, NW, Room 306, Washington, DC 20001-2095.
-Applicants should submit a cover letter, resume, writing sample, and official law school transcript.
-The application process has become increasingly competitive.
+Interested persons should apply by submitting a cover letter, resume, writing sample, and official law school transcript to: Professor Erica J. Hashimoto, Director, Appellate Litigation Program, Georgetown University Law Center, 111 F Street, N.W., Room 306, Washington, DC 20001-2095.
+Applicants should be aware that the application process has become increasingly competitive.
 Fellows who are not members of the D.C.
 Bar must apply for admission no later than 90 days after the commencement of the fellowship.
 Candidates should have at least one year of relevant experience beyond the J.D. degree (e.g., clerkship, government or private practice) and membership in a state bar.
 Superior writing skills and a strong academic background are required.
 A federal clerkship, appellate litigation experience, teaching experience, and experience with criminal or civil rights litigation are highly desirable.